parsavares/HPCSE_End_Project/README.md

      ```bash
      module use /work/projects/mhpc-softenv/easybuild/aion-epyc-prod-2023a/modules/all/
      ```
+## **Submitting installations as Slurm jobs**

+EasyBuild can submit jobs to different backends including Slurm to install software, to distribute the often time-consuming installation of a set of software applications and the dependencies they require to a cluster.

+This is done via the `--job` command line option.

+It is important to be aware of some details before you start using this, which we'll cover here.

 7. It Configures EasyBuild to use Slurm as the backend job scheduler for build jobs.
 - **Command**:
      ```bash